 Tigers in the Wild

-While exploring the Zoo, Cub Scouts will meet some local and exotic animals, and learn how living by the Outdoor Code and the seven Leave No Trace Principles for Kids can help wildlife and their habitats.
-Scouts will also play an interactive game while acting as tigers in their natural range.
+Join us on a Tigers in the Wild adventure!
+While exploring the Zoo, we will meet some local and exotic animals and learn how living by the Cub Scout Outdoor Code and Leave No Trace Principles for Kids can help wildlife and their habitats.
+Scouts will also play an interactive game and have an up-close encounter with education animals.

 This experience will help fulfill requirements 1, 2, 3a, 3b, 4, 6, & 7 of the adventure.

 NEW!
 Backyard Jungle